Appealing a final result

 - All your assessment items have been correctly weighted and added to arrive at the final mark.

 If there is an error with your mark at this point, your course coordinator or lecturer may correct this.
-If there has been no mistake with your mark and you are dissatisfied with this, complete the following steps:
+If there has been no error with your mark or you are dissatisfied with the result of your contact, or you are appealing under another approved criteria please complete the following steps:

 Submit an online appeal application within six days of the official release of course results.
 You need to submit a separate application for each course result you wish to appeal.
 Results in UoNline are not official.

-Please provide supporting documents along with your application/s through this online appeal application and check that all supporting documents are readable.
-Your application will be rejected if there is no supporting documentation
+Please provide a supporting statement and supporting documents along with your application/s through the online appeal application and check that all supporting documents are readable.
+Your application will be rejected if you do not supply a supporting statement.

-Student Hubs staff or the Information Commons can give you further advice if you have any issues submitting your appeal.
+Student Hub staff or the Information Commons can give you further advice if you have any issues submitting your appeal.

 You need to keep the original supporting documentation provided as you may need these throughout the appeal process.